Chibuike-Ile/Sales-Report-/README.md

 Data: Date, Day, Month, Year, Customer-Age, Age-Group, Customer-Gender, Country, State, Product-Category, Sub-Category, Product, Order-Quantity, Unity-Cost, Unity-Price, Profit, Cost, Revenue.

 I used Excel to clean the dataset and creat a dashbord using the following parameters:
-Revenue and Profit by Year
+Revenue and Profit by Year,
-Revenue by Product
+Revenue by Product,
-Revenue by Age-Group
+Revenue by Age-Group,
-Revenue by Gender
+Revenue by Gender.